xdmushui/partner-center-sdk/develop/partner-center-webhooks.md

 ## How to authenticate the callback

-To authenticate the callback event received from Partner Center, do the following:
+To authenticate the callback event received from Partner Center, follow these steps:

 1. Verify the required headers are present (Authorization, x-ms-certificate-url, x-ms-signature-algorithm).
 2. Download the certificate used to sign the content (x-ms-certificate-url).